Arduino Sensor types and Applications

 14. Proximity sensor: VCNL4000

-These are just a few examples of the many sensors available for use with an Arduino board.
-The specific sensor used will depend on the requirements of the application.
+These are only a handful of the numerous sensors that may be used with an Arduino board.
+The particular sensor that is utilized will rely on the needs of the application.

 Conclusion